Written by: Marijke van de Water, B.Sc., DHMS

 Known as “leaky gut syndrome” the damaged colon allows the migration of bacteria, yeast, acids, and related toxins to leak across the membranes, out of the colon and into the general body systems affecting the liver, kidneys, heart, muscles, immunity, and the ever sensitive laminellar hoof tissue.
 Leaky Gut is a major cause of laminitis as well as arthritis, skin conditions, digestive disorders and poor immunity.

-EMS is sometimes referred to as Cushing’s Syndrome, because it is a factor in the development of Cushing’s Syndrome.
-Previously thought to be caused by a tumour in the pituitary gland (a small endocrine gland at the base of the brain), Cushing’s is a result of advanced EMS as caused by high-sugar diets and erratic hormones levels in the blood.
+Equine metabolic syndrome is sometimes referred to as Cushing’s Syndrome, because it is a factor in the development of Cushing’s Syndrome.
+Previously thought to be caused by a tumour in the pituitary gland (a small endocrine gland at the base of the brain), Cushing’s is a result of advanced equine metabolic syndrome as caused by high-sugar diets and erratic hormones levels in the blood.

 The chronically elevated levels of insulin cause the adrenal glands to increase the production of cortisol and corticosterone – steroid-like hormones that normally combat stress, decrease inflammation and regulate carbohydrates.
 Elevated cortisol levels, however, also increase blood sugar, depress the immune system, increase weight, dissolve bone density, weaken the muscles and catabolize connective tissue – including the lamina.
 This causes the pituitary gland to increase its levels of ACTH (adenocorticotropic hormone) in an effort to regulate the cortisol levels.